 Oblique imagery can be captured while flying in the Photogrammetry mode on the GS RTK app.
 In the Photogrammetry mode, you can adjust gimbal angle from -90 °to -45° under Camera Settings for your flight plan.You can only set one gimbal angle value at a time, so for sites where you want to capture multiple angles you can plan the same mission and just adjust the camera angle.

 - 6.Can I create a 3D model or point cloud with third-party software using the images captured by the Phantom 4 RTK?
 If yes, what is the accuracy of the model created?

-Yes, you can use third party software to process the Phantom 4 RTK image data and create models, however the accuracy will vary based on the photogrammetric algorithm used.
+Yes, you can use third-party software to process Phantom 4 RTK image data and create models, however the accuracy will vary based on the photogrammetric algorithm used.
 Please refer to the third-party software provider for more information on expected accuracy.

 - 8.Is the Phantom 4 RTK compatible with third-party base stations?